victorgay/website/content/publication/gay_et_al_2013/index.md

 abstract: "This article studies the determinants of gender political quota and enforcement sanctions, two key policy instruments for increasing female participation in politics.
 We find a novel empirical fact: language (the pervasiveness of gender distinctions in grammar) is the most significant related variable to quota adoption, more than traditional explanations such as economic development, political system and religion."

+summary: "The pervasiveness of gender distinctions in grammar is strongly correlated with gender quotas adoption."

 # Summary.
 An optional shortened abstract.

 tags: